lesttellez/Regex-Tutorial/Regex tutorial - gist.md

 ## Summary

 This tutorial will explain componets of a regex and how it works.
-The regex we will write will check if the entered date is formatted as MM-DD-YYYY.
+We will learn how to write a regex, and at the end of the tutorial we will create a regex that matches a date formatting of MM-DD-YYYY.

 ## Table of Contents